barnstee/WoDTT/comparison.md

 ## Summary

-Luckily four main topic make up for the bulk of the differences:
+Luckily five main topic make up for the bulk of the differences:

 1. DTDL still uses JSON-LD 1.0: moving to JSON-LD 1.1 is a progression for DTDL even outside of this context
 2. In DTDL contents is an array of typed objects, while WoT splits the types into the separate maps "properties", "actions", "events"  using the name of the objects the key
 3. DTDL uses a proprietary schema definition for primitive and complex types.
 WoT uses the standard JSON-Schema
 4. Most keywords are semantically equivalent and make it easy to converge by renaming the keys
+5. WoT should label semantic links explicitly.
+Proposal is to introduce an additional "@type"

 From our first analysis, three additions exist in DTDL that WoT doesn't support, yet.